-As we begin to transition back to campus this summer, we encourage you to reflect on how this will look in your area.
+As we continue to transition back to campus this summer, we encourage you to reflect on how this will look in your area.
 As we adjust to on-campus work, employees may still have concerns and questions.

 We encourage you as leaders to be compassionate, flexible, and responsive to individual requests.

 Please contact your HR Organizational Consultant with questions.

 Communication With Your Employees

 As we transition back to in-person operations, please share your unit's and department's expectations with employees, and work to understand and anticipate employee hesitations.
 In your conversations with employees, please share the COVID-19 Guidance for Employees as needed, including the content in the "Transitioning Back to Campus" section.

 Please note that supervisors should not ask about employees’ vaccination status, and vaccination status should not be used to dictate their work location or change existing flexible work agreements.